Stablecoin Infrastructure Briefing

 The GENIUS Act settled the stablecoin question.
 The CLARITY Act settles everything else.

-The deal: Language drafted by Senators Tillis (R-NC) and Alsobrooks (D-MD) bans rewards that are "economically or functionally equivalent" to deposit interest, but permits rewards tied to actual usage — payments, transfers, on-chain activity.
-Passive bank-like returns out; activity-linked incentives in.
+The deal: Language drafted by Senators Tillis (R-NC) and Alsobrooks (D-MD) bans rewards that are "economically or functionally equivalent" to deposit interest, but permits rewards tied to "bona fide activities" — payments, transfers, on-chain usage.
+Passive, balance-only returns out; activity-linked incentives in.
+That single sentence is the boundary the entire bill now rides on.

-Crypto industry response: Mixed at first, then formally endorsed in early May as the price of moving forward.
+Fintech / crypto response: Mixed at first, then formally endorsed in early May as the price of moving the bill forward.

 The GENIUS Act gap